-> A parent / teacher meeting will be held once a year.
+A parent / teacher meeting took place in November 2014.
 Parents are also free to make an appointment with a teacher, at a mutually convenient time, outside of the parent / teacher meeting.

-Our home school co-ordinator Miss McMahon is also available to talk to parents.
+Our home school co-ordinator Ms. Anne Lafferty is also available to talk to parents.
 Having a permanent HSCL within the school also provides for smooth transition onto second level.

 Scoil Eoghain has a very effective and active Parents Associaion.
 It is with the assistance of the good work and diligent fundraising of the Parents Association that the school continues to be at the forefront of well resourced education.